-- Advertised Extra: The guy seems to be a major character, but isn't.
+- Advertised Extra: This person is portrayed as a major character, but isn't.

-- Billing Displacement: The big-name actor plays a smaller part than they were 'supposed' to get.
+- Billing Displacement: The big-name actor plays a smaller part in the work than the marketing materials suggest.

 - Missing Trailer Scene: Where the trailer includes a scene that's been cut from the film.

 - Real Trailer, Fake Movie: Someone - most likely fans - has created a very convincing trailer for a movie which is unlikely to ever be released.